Twenty-seven and half million low-income households in urban India invest a disproportionate amount of their income on private sector education.

 PIPE is building a demand for parents to seek activity-based learning, and assisting 8 private companies (“partners”) to supply high-quality activity-based learning to APSs.

-As of 2018, PIPE partner are providing ABL to over 400 APSs, resulting in improved learning in these schools.
+As of 2019, PIPE partners are providing ABL to over 650 APSs, resulting in improved learning in these schools.

 Since 2015, FSG has worked closely with APS administrators, teachers, parents and ABL solution providers to develop an extensive understanding of the Indian APS market and effectively improve the delivery of activity-based learning.